ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/3_sensor_models/3_2_lidar.md

 * Maximum value of distance database
 * List of delta values list for interpolating obstacle contour

-Firstly, the constructor of this class is implemented as follow.
+The constructor of this class is implemented as follow.
 The list of obstacles objects and sensor parameters object are given as the arguments.
 And then, the above member data is initialized.
 ```python
 """
 omni_directional_lidar.py